grecosalvatore/drift-lens/README.md

 ## Installation
 DriftLens is available on PyPI and can be installed with pip for Python >= 3:
+**Warning: currently the package is avalaible only under test pypi repository because is under development.
+It will be available on pypi soon.**
 ```bash
 # Install latest stable version
 pip install drift-lens